w3c/wai-curricula/content/content-author/clarity.md

 * provide the extended form for abbreviations and acronyms
 * use icons and symbols to help users understand text content
 * use equivalent text alternatives to help understand content from images and other graphics
+* write clear and meaningful:
+  * titles that describe the purpose of the page
-* write clear and meaningful link text to communicate the link purpose
+  * link text to communicate the link purpose
 * collaborate with designers and developers to ensure:
   * appropriate contrast ratio for content
-  * easy to read and easy to understand font types
+  * easy to read and easy to understand font types and sizes
+  * adequate content grouping and spacing to communicate semantics visually

 {% include excol.html type="all" %}